Jaysalgado/Animal-API-Node/README.md

 Recommend Node version 18, but this project is simple enough where any version >= 16 should reasonably work without issue.

 - Clone project
-- Install npm packages by running `npm install`
+- Install required packages by running `npm install`
 - Rename `.env.sample` to `.env`
 - If you do not have one already, sign up for an account at [API Ninjas](https://api-ninjas.com) and create an access token through their website
 - Place API Ninjas access token in `.env` file as API_KEY